Non-abelian amplification and bilinear forms with Kloosterman sums: Outline

 for a suitable divisor $d$ of $c$.
 The result of this amplification argument for the sixth moment of singular values is a bound of the shape (see \cref{prop:amplification})

 To go any further, we need to know the typical size of the character $\chi$ on $\Gamma_c(d)$, based on the information that $\dim \chi \gg c^{1-o(1)}$.
-This is a somewhat challenging computation involving Clifford theory, and depends on the factorizations of $c$ and $d$; see \cref{lem:squared-char-primitive,lem:perm-rep-pointwise-ub}.
+This is a non-trivial computation involving Clifford theory, and depends on the factorizations of $c$ and $d$; see \cref{lem:squared-char-primitive,lem:perm-rep-pointwise-ub}.

 Let us now focus on the case when $c = p^2$ is the square of a prime and $N \approx H \approx p$; we naturally pick $d = p$.
 It turns out that $\chi$ typically has size $\approx p$ on $\Gamma_{p^2}(p)$, and roughly $\approx p^2$ at $\pm I \in \SL_2(\Z/p^2\Z)$.
 To beat \cref{eq:trivial-bound}, it essentially remains to bound